When I started this blog; I was adamant that I was going to find the answer to all my skin problems through changing my

 Despite feeling completely overwhelmed by this information alone, I do feel optimistic that if I cut out these foods, I could start feeling more energetic and see my skin getting visibly clearer.

-I just need a mourning period about not being able to eat basil and mozzarella pizzas anymore.
+I just need a mourning period about not being able to eat basil and mozzarella pizza anymore.

 There were only two things to note in my terms of my gut health.

-- I had additional bacteria that shouldn’t be present called: Klebsiella pneumoniae
+- I had an overgrowth of a nasty bacteria called: Klebsiella pneumoniae

-I couldn’t believe I had no good bacteria present in my gut and in a strange way I feel kind of sad about it.
+I couldn’t believe I had no Lactobacillus present in my gut and in a strange way I feel kind of sad about it.
 I’m sad that my gut is so unhappy.
 And in addition to me eating so much food that I am intolerant to, I’m surprised I don’t have more wrong with me than just acne and IBS; when you consider our gut health effects nearly every system in our body.

 I believe that if I can restore my gut health; I might not have so many food intolerances and this lack of bacteria has most likely lead to my sensitivities.
 Dr. Nigma said there can be a whole host of reasons why I don’t have it but in my case it is more likely to be due to stress and/or antibiotics.

 If you are interested in learning more about gut health; have a listen to this podcast by Dr Megan Rossi or check out this video by Giulia Enders.

 First on the agenda is to detox my gut of klebsiella pneumoniae, Nigma recommended a three month course of Viracin Plant Tannin which is free from milk, nut & peanut and egg.